OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 * 12 councils (12 November)
 * 14 councils (15 November - on the application deadline!)

-### Testing the market
+### Asking the market

 As the application began to take shape, we reached out to a friendly supplier ([DXW Digital](https://www.dxw.com/)) to test the feasibility of the proposed project and if it would attract a digital supplier to bid for the work involved.
+This was invaluable.

-The key learning point from this were;
+The key learning points from this were;

-* the
+* we would need at least one day with everyone together in the same room at a kick-off meeting to ensure expectations are common and everyone understands what is required of them as a participant
+* Discovery projects are predominantly about user research and its findings rather than evaluation of tech choices; it’s about properly understanding the problem to be solved rather than going straight to solution
+* Trying to achieve too much with the project could test the capacity of any supplier and undermine the value of what we get out of it.
+* Showing the value of the project is important – the business case for spending the money must stack up.
+Just exploring for the sake of it won’t be robust enough as a reason.
+* Even if we write the best proposal for a supplier they may still not go for it if

+  o   They don’t have the capacity due to other projects

+  o   They don’t think it’s been scoped properly, or is uncertain what it wants to achieve

+  o   They don’t have the sort of staff required for it

+  o   It may not make them enough money
+* The biggest challenges we face will be cultural ones; expectations on what is possible, unfamiliarity with Agile, unfamiliarity with user research, lack of understanding about the value of discovery